 Paul is a member of The Oriel Singers.
 He spent his working life translating technical Russian and editing journals and books.
-He is married to the beautiful Jane and has seven children and three grandchildren.
+He is married to the beautiful Jane and has seven children and four grandchildren.
 How did that happen?

 Crispin has enjoyed many years of making music in London and Gloucestershire, while serving as a Church of England priest and teaching RS, Philosophy and Ethics in Guildford and Bristol.
-Now settled in beautiful rural Herefordshire, he is priest-in-charge of the StowCaple benefice of 7 parishes between Hereford and Ross-on-Wye.
+Now settled in beautiful rural Herefordshire, he is rector of the StowCaple benefice of 7 parishes between Hereford and Ross-on-Wye.
 With the oceans of spare time this affords him he would secretly like to own and run a Bordeaux vineyard.